paswan1995/Kubernetes-K8s-/K8s-day1.md

 ![preview](images/11.png)

 * __Node__
+                       = node = what is requrire to run your container?
+                       = cluster = what is necessary for you to tell work to the cluster?
-                       = A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
+                        A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the control plane.
 A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
 * __Cluster__
                        = cluster is a combination of multiple machine or * Work is running application in a docker container.
 * __what is node and cluster?__